navyatej3112/Issuesheriff/README.md

 ## Permissions

 The action requires the following permissions:
-- `issues: write` - To add labels and comments
+- `issues: write` - To add labels, create labels, and post comments
-- `pull-requests: write` - To add labels
+- `pull-requests: write` - To add labels and create labels
 - `contents: read` - To read repository files

+## Label Auto-Creation

+IssueSheriff automatically creates labels if they don't exist in your repository.
+The following labels are created with appropriate colors and descriptions:

+- `bug` (red) - Something isn't working
+- `feature` (green) - New feature or request
+- `docs` (blue) - Documentation improvements
+- `needs-info` (yellow) - Missing information needed to proceed
+- `priority: high` (dark red) - High priority issue or PR
+- `area: backend` (blue) - Changes to backend code
+- `area: frontend` (green) - Changes to frontend code
+- `area: infra` (purple) - Changes to infrastructure

+## Backward Compatibility

+The action automatically migrates old label formats to the new normalized format:
+- `priority:high` → `priority: high`
+- `area:backend` → `area: backend`
+- `area:frontend` → `area: frontend`
+- `area:infra` → `area: infra`

+When an issue or PR with old labels is processed, the action removes the old label and adds the new one.

 ## License